ariebovenberg/whenever/README.rst

 It actually did start out as a Rust extension.
 But since the wrapping code is so simple, it didn't make much performance difference.
-Since it did make the code a lot more complex, a simple pure-Python implementation was preferred.
 Once the API is stable, a Rust implementation will be considered again.

 **Is this production-ready?**